Countly/countly-sdk-documentation/a_deeper_look_at_sdk_concepts/current.md

 </ul>
 <h1 id="h_01HABT18WWS0TZ37FZX1FW3ECS">Preparing Your App for Symbolication</h1>
 <p>
-  <span style="font-weight: 400;">This section will guide you through the Android, iOS, and JavaScript symbolication processes.</span>
+  <span>This section will guide you through the Android, iOS, and JavaScript symbolication processes.</span>
 </p>
 <h2 id="h_01HABT18WWB8BGBKK00RD3PA1W">Android</h2>
 <p>
-  <span style="font-weight: 400;">Android's official tool for code shrinking and obfuscation is called ProGuard.
+  <span>Android's official tool for code shrinking and obfuscation is called ProGuard.
 A detailed description of its usage can be found <a href="https://developer.android.com/studio/build/shrink-code.html" target="_blank" rel="noopener">here</a>.
 There is also a paid tool with additional features called <a href="https://www.guardsquare.com/en/dexguard" target="_blank" rel="noopener">DexGuard</a>.
 Both ProGuard and DexGuard can be used for Countly crash symbolication.
 Currently, we do not support any other Android obfuscation libraries.</span>
 </p>
 <p>
-  <span style="font-weight: 400;">If you are using Android Studio for development, the mapping files will not be produced when you make instant runs.
+  <span>If you are using Android Studio for development, the mapping files will not be produced when you make instant runs.
 For them to appear, you will either need to generate a signed APK or choose the <strong>Build APK</strong> option.</span>
 </p>
 <div class="img-container wysiwyg-text-align-center">
   <img src="https://archive.count.ly/images/guide/e31d5d2-3.png">
 </div>
 <p>
-  <span style="font-weight: 400;">After the build is complete, the symbol file called <code>mapping.txt</code></span><span style="font-weight: 400;"> can be found under <code>&lt;module-name&gt;/build/outputs/mapping/release/</code></span><span style="font-weight: 400;"> or <code>&lt;module-name&gt;/build/outputs/mapping/debug/</code></span><span style="font-weight: 400;">, depending on how you initiate the build process.</span>
+  <span>After the build is complete, the symbol file called <code>mapping.txt</code></span><span> can be found under <code>&lt;module-name&gt;/build/outputs/mapping/release/</code></span><span> or <code>&lt;module-name&gt;/build/outputs/mapping/debug/</code></span><span>, depending on how you initiate the build process.</span>
 </p>
 <h3 id="h_01HABT18WW4ZW13QKAAV1GZSBB">ProGuard Rules</h3>
 <p>
-  <span style="font-weight: 400;">You can add some rules to ProGuard (or DexGuard) and modify how it runs.
-These rules should be added to the <strong>proguard-rules.pro</strong> file.</span><span style="font-weight: 400;"> You may find more information in the ProGuard </span><a href="https://www.guardsquare.com/manual/configuration/usage" target="_blank" rel="noopener noreferrer">manual</a><span style="font-weight: 400;">.</span>
+  <span>You can add some rules to ProGuard (or DexGuard) and modify how it runs.
+These rules should be added to the <strong>proguard-rules.pro</strong> file.</span><span> You may find more information in the ProGuard </span><a href="https://www.guardsquare.com/manual/configuration/usage" target="_blank" rel="noopener noreferrer">manual</a><span>.</span>
 </p>
 <p>
-  <span style="font-weight: 400;">For the best symbolication results, you should include this line in your ProGuard rule file:</span>
+  <span>For the best symbolication results, you should include this line in your ProGuard rule file:</span>
 </p>
 <pre><code class="text">-keepattributes SourceFile,LineNumberTable</code></pre>
 <p>